contiki-ng/contiki-ng/tools/readthedocs/doc/tutorials/Running-Contiki-NG-in-Renode.md

+# Running Contiki‐NG in Renode

 [Renode](http://renode.io) is a virtual development tool for multinode embedded networks (both wired and wireless) enabling a scalable workflow for building effective, tested and secure IoT systems, created by [Antmicro](http://antmicro.com/blog/2017/08/renode-press-release/).
 It can easily be used to run, debug and test your Contiki-NG applications without any changes in the code itself, as if you were running on real hardware - but with more possibilities.

 Renode has been used by various entities including Antmicro and RISE SICS for Contiki-NG development.

-Renode is readily available in the Contiki-NG [Docker image](https://github.com/contiki-ng/contiki-ng/wiki/Docker).
+Renode is readily available in the Contiki-NG [Docker image](/doc/getting-started/Docker).
 If you prefer a native install of Renode, follow the instructions from the [Renode project README](https://github.com/renode/renode/blob/master/README.rst#installation).

-# Starting Renode
+## Starting Renode

-## Running from the Contiki-NG tree
+### Running from the Contiki-NG tree

 To start an example that is provided directly in the Contiki-NG tree, go to `/examples/rpl-udp` and run `make renode TARGET=cc2538dk`.
 This will